JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions/README.md

 # Live-Agile-Artificial-Neural-Network-Programming-Sessions
 Agile neural network programming sessions by God Bennett, for reasonably rapid data science preparation.

 # Fun note: 1000+ lines of basic neural network code was written in Java from memory/scratch by God Bennett for the session below.
 God can also write the same 1000+ lines of neural network code at any given time from memory/scratch, [after years of bi-annual practice](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE).
+Note that memorizing this neural network code as God does, is not required, although writing one out step by step is beneficial.

 # Session /Dec 18, 2020/NCB
 * Held at National Commercial Bank, with small QA team, December 18, 2020.